honeycombio/refinery/rules_conditions.md

     Value: 300
     Datatype: int
 ```

 In this scenario, the rule applies to traces with more than 300 spans.
 For details about all supported special fields, check out [documentation here](https://docs.honeycomb.io/manage-data-volume/refinery/configuration/#refinery-telemetry)

 ### Virtual Fields

-To handle scenarios where rules are required before the arrival of root spans, Refinery introduces the concept of virtual fields.
+To handle specific scenarios when rules are evaluated before the arrival of root spans, Refinery introduces the concept of virtual fields.
 These fields provide metadata about traces that have timed out while waiting for their root span.

 ```yaml
 Rules: